pnnl/rdf-engine/README.md

 They are simply applied until no _new_ triples are produced.
 [Oxigraph](https://github.com/oxigraph/oxigraph) is used to store data.

+A rule is defined as a function that takes an Oxigraph instance and returns quads.

 ## Features

-* Handling of anonymous/blank nodes: they can be deanonimized
+* Handling of anonymous/blank nodes: They can be deanonimized.
-* Oxigraph can handle RDF-star data and querying
+* Oxigraph can handle RDF-star data and querying.
+However, if

 ## Development Philosophy